yukendhiran/boxofwellness/README.md

+# Box of Wellness

+Website for cloud kitchen

 # Prismic + SvelteKit Minimal Starter

 Want to quickly get started building your own project with [Prismic][prismic] and [SvelteKit][sveltekit]?
 This project includes basic configurations and nothing else.
 The project includes one Rich Text Slice, a homepage, and a dynamic page.